JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 **REMINDER**
 - One or more placeholders can be used in a single saved query.
-- Placeholders are not supported via the J1 API.
+- Placeholders are only supported in pre-saved queries.

 ## Leveraging the Graph for Context